-Below are two examples I’ve taken from an early version of my novel, Fury, both of which my editor pulled me up on.
+Below are two examples I’ve taken from an early version of my novel, Wolf Soul, both of which my editor pulled me up on.
 I’ve underlined the offending sentences and included her comments below.

 Nadia tore a twig from her hair.
 She glared at him, then taking hold of her horse’s reins, she stalked off towards the camp.
 Slav scratched his head.
 He would never understand women.

 This is what my editor had to say – Can we take this out?
 Seems unnecessary to offer this gender stereotyping to young readers?